On the Detection of Shared Data Manipulation in Distributed Optimization: Detection Condition for Anomalous Shared Data

-The second condition uses the fact that the agents repeatedly solve the same subproblem with different parameters.
-We exploit the subproblem structure to derive a necessary condition for the subproblems' solutions that only depends on the shared variables, which are not private.
-When an agent violates this condition, the agent must not be solving the same subproblem, thus yielding a sufficient condition to detect data manipulation: \begin{condition2*}[SC] Let $x^k$ and $z^k$ be the iterate~$k$ solutions of the ADMM algorithm~\eqref{eq:admm}.
-Let $\hat{z}^k = 2 B z^k - B z^{k-1} - c, k\geq 1$.
-If $(x^{k+1} + A^{-1} \hat{z}^k)^T A^T A (x^{k+1} - x^k) \geq \epsilon$ for any $k\geq 1$ and small $\epsilon\in\mathbb{R}_{>0}$, then there is data manipulation. \end{condition2*} We derive the SC condition using the local subproblems' first-order optimality conditions.
+This section presents a sufficient condition to detect inconsistencies in the solutions shared by the agents when using the ADMM algorithm.
+The detection condition uses the fact that the agents repeatedly solve the same subproblem with different parameters.
+We exploit the subproblem structure to derive a necessary condition for the solutions of the subproblems that only depends on the shared variables, which are not private.
+When an agent violates this condition, this agent must not be solving the same subproblem, thus yielding a sufficient condition to detect data manipulation.
+Before stating the detection condition, we have the following two assumptions: \begin{Assumption} The objective function $f$ is lower semi-continuous, but not necessarily convex, over the constraint set $\mathcal{X}$~\cite[Def.
+1.5]{rockafellar2009variational}. \end{Assumption} \begin{Assumption} The constraint set $\mathcal{X}$ satisfies the linear independence constraint qualification (LICQ) at $x^{k}$ for any $k\geq1$~\cite[Def.
+12.4]{nocedal1999numerical} \end{Assumption} Using these two assumptions, we state the sufficient detection condition in the following proposition. \begin{Proposition*}[Sufficient Detection Condition] Let $x^k$ and $z^k$ be the iterate~$k$ solutions of the ADMM algorithm~\eqref{eq:admm} and the problem satisfies assumptions 1 and 2.
+Define $\hat{z}^k = 2 B z^k - B z^{k-1} - c$.
+If $(x^{k+1} + A^{-1} \hat{z}^k)^\mathsf{T} A^\mathsf{T} A (x^{k+1} - x^k) \geq \epsilon$ for any $k\geq 1$ and small $\epsilon\in\mathbb{R}_{>0}$, then there is data manipulation. \end{Proposition*} We derive the detection condition using the local subproblems' first-order optimality conditions.
 Since the agents share optimal solutions at each iteration, we can validate solution optimality by cross evaluating their objective functions with the current and previous shared variables.
+The complete proof of the sufficient detection condition is in the appendix.